-As the worst humanitarian crisis our planet has seen in over 60 years continues to unfurl in Syria, those most affected are the children.
-Thousands of orphaned children are internally displaced in an active, unmerciful war zone.
+As the worst humanitarian crisis our planet has seen in over 60 years continues to unfold in Syria, those most affected are the children.
+Thousands of orphaned children are internally displaced in an unmerciful war zone.
 Years have gone by without proper education and livelihoods for millions of innocent civilians in the country.

 Where is the Wisdom House?

 We keep the location of The Wisdom House secret for security reasons, but we will say that it is a rural city near central Idlib that has a pre-war population of 8,000.
 Now, its population of 18,000 reflects the dramatic demographic changes caused by the war.
 10,000 of the 18,000 residents are internally displaced people (IDPs) who have been forced to flee their homes.

 Because Idlib Province is under the control of the moderate opposition, it is vulnerable to air strikes.
 In November 2016, explosions could be heard by The Wisdom House as a school was being bombed in a nearby village.
 We moved the school into an entirely underground space in December 2016.
 The students love the new space which the teachers have worked very hard to make colorful and bright.

 In the Spring of 2016, the Syrian Emergency Task Force executive director, Mouaz Moustafa, presented at a Tedx exhibition at his alma mater, the University of Central Arkansas.
 Local Conway residents, Jerry Adams and Teri Daily, had a conversation over coffee with Moustafa.
 He let them know about a school in Syria that his organization had identified and needed help.
 Jerry and Teri decided they wanted to do more for this orphanage.